TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorunsupporteddisksize.md

 # Error UserErrorUnsupportedDiskSize

 <!--issueDescription-->
-We have identified that your backup operation failed because currently Azure Backup does not support disk sizes greater than 4095GB.
+We have identified that your backup operation failed because Azure Backup does not currently support disk sizes greater than 4095GB.
 <!--/issueDescription-->

-## **Recommended Documents**
+## **Recommended Steps**

 * For more information on supported configurations refer this [article](https://docs.microsoft.com/azure/backup/backup-support-matrix-iaas)
 * Review the [benefits](https://aka.ms/AB-IR-feature-considerations), including the ability to backup disks up to 4TB